 When reached, Antonchuk said he does not want to comment on the Alberni Outpost’s closure for legal and emotional reasons.

-The Courtenay branch (located across the parking lot from the Thrifty’s Foods on Cliff Avenue) was locked and unstaffed on Jan.
+The Courtenay branch (located across the parking lot from the Thrifty’s Foods on Cliff Ave.) was locked and unstaffed on Jan.
 24, though the lights were on.
-The Nanaimo branch was also closed during what would have business hours.
+The Nanaimo branch was also locked.

 The business’ Facebook page and website were unresponsive, and calls to the business’ two branches went to voice mail.